Ykpatel5665/business_india/PROJECT_GUIDE.md

 ## 2. Project Rules & Guidelines

 ### UI/UX Rules
 - Use a consistent color palette, font, and button style across all screens.
+Reference the design system or Figma file if available.
 - Maintain uniform spacing and padding.
 - All screens must be fully responsive across mobile, tablet, and desktop devices.
 - UI elements (text, buttons, images, etc.) should scale proportionally based on screen size, ensuring content appears larger on bigger screens and appropriately sized on smaller screens.